mwwhited/PlaygroundGames/README.md

 ## Summary

-Collection of simples games written in various programming languages.
+Collection of simples games and other utilities written in various programming languages.

 This pile of code was how I taught myself to program.
 Please excuse the horribly written and incomplete programs.